200 km/h in the Wrong Lane: Composition

 The music of 200 km/h in the Wrong Lane is derived from a wide variety of pop and dance genres while heavily incorporating different musical styles not being present on their previous Russian record.
 It encompasses a broad variety of genres, such as electronic, rock, industrial and Eurodance.
 It is considered that the album is a departure to their Russian debut, because that contained heavy Europop, Eurodance and techno influences.
-According to Allmusic, t.A.T.u. have been known for "Eurodance, Europop, electronica and pop rock" music through their career.
-A lot of fans and, surprisingly, critics have applauded their mix of electronica and pop rock styles.
-According to Discogs, the album is influenced by musical genres of electronic, pop, rock, Europop, pop rock and balladry.

 The first track, "Not Gonna Get Us" is a Eurodance-inspired song, with influences of dance-pop and rock.
 "All the Things She Said" was the first single released and the second track on the album.
-The song opens with dreamy, trance-gated synthesizers and then shifts into a guitar-based pop rock style with Trevor Horn's trademark huge drum sound.
 The line "I'm in serious shit, I feel totally lost" in the first verse would be sung normally in live performance; on the album, however, the word is censored and was completely removed in the music video.
 The third single, "Show Me Love", was released in Poland.
 The song was described as "neutral".
 "30 Minutes" was later released as the fourth single.
 The song has been described as a "slow atmospheric ballad".